 The latest to experience the consequences of not providing disabled internet users with an accessible website is none other than the queen herself, Beyonce.
 The complaint has been filed by a visually impaired girl, Mary Conner, against Beyonce’s entertainment company Parkwood Entertainment for denying equal access to blind people.
 The plaintiff also emphasizes the inability of coded alt-text behind the images and the use of a keyboard rather than a mouse.

 Kylie Jenner’s cosmetics company Kylie Cosmetics has also been targeted by a visually-impaired woman, Antoinette Suchenko, who claims that the website is incompatible with her screen-reading software.
 She says that she doesn’t want any money from the lawsuit but wants to ensure that Kylie’s website follows ADA standards so that people with disabilities can easily buy her products.

 Pharrell William’s online clothing companies Billionaire Boys Club and Ice Cream are being sued for violating The ADA’s terms by blind plaintiff Victor Lopez who has filed 21 similar allegations against companies such as Bergdorf Goodman, Neiman Marcus, Swarovski, and B&H Photo.

 accessiBe is the only solution that offers an AI-powered mechanism that adjusts websites according to the user - and it’s all done automatically.
-In addition, and just as important, it is affordable!
-For an automatic, AI-powered web accessibility platform that significantly reduces your chances of paying a hefty lawsuit, accessiBe starts at $490 a year - and this is about 70% lower than most of its competitors.
+In addition, it is affordable!
+For an automated, AI-powered web accessibility platform that significantly reduces your chances of paying a hefty lawsuit, accessiBe starts at $490 a year - and this is about 70% lower than most of its competitors.